jakewies/express-hotplate/README.md

 ## Development

 ```
-npm run build
+npm run dev

-npm start
 ```

 Profit!
+All assets are served from `src` in development.

 ## Express

 `server.js` is a pretty basic Express server.
 There are a few routes built into the starter kit.
-Feel free to change them!
+Change them at your leisure :blush:

 ## Contributing